auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 For customers who are using the [/tokeninfo](/api/authentication#get-token-info) endpoint, this endpoint is being replaced with the /userinfo endpoint.
 Customers should migrate to use the /userinfo endpoint instead of /tokeninfo.
 The /userinfo endpoint is the only one that will be maintained going forward and is the only endpoint for user information that is supported with the [custom domains](/custom-domains) feature.

-As explained in the /userinfo endpoint docs entry, /userinfo obtains information using the Management API and therefore requires an [Access Token](/tokens/overview-access-tokens) (obtained during login) instead of the [ID Token](/tokens/id-token) used by /tokeninfo.
+As explained in the /userinfo endpoint docs entry, /userinfo obtains information using the Management API and therefore requires an <dfn data-key="access-token">Access Token</dfn> (obtained during login) instead of the [ID Token](/tokens/id-token) used by /tokeninfo.

-Note also that the [/userinfo response](/api-auth/tutorials/adoption/scope-custom-claims) may vary based on scopes requested and the value of the [OIDC Conformant](/api-auth/tutorials/adoption/oidc-conformant) setting in the [Dashboard](${manage_url}) under **Applications > (Your Application) > Settings > Advanced Settings**.
+Note also that the [/userinfo response](/api-auth/tutorials/adoption/scope-custom-claims) may vary based on <dfn data-key="scope">scopes</dfn> requested and the value of the [OIDC Conformant](/api-auth/tutorials/adoption/oidc-conformant) setting in the [Dashboard](${manage_url}) under **Applications > (Your Application) > Settings > Advanced Settings**.
 In that case, application code might need adjusted to handle the slightly altered response format.

 ### Session management